pinballmap/pbm-react/README.md

 Release dates are approximate, given that review times vary between the App Store and Play Store.

+### 5.3.32

+July 31, 2025

+- Switch to the latest IFPA API.
+- Move Events to bottom tab navigation, and Profile to menu.
+- Show event details on press.

 ### 5.3.31

 July 13, 2025